Sports in Seattle: Other teams

 The Seattle Thunderbirds are a Major Junior league ice hockey team that plays at the ShoWare Center.
 The Thunderbirds arrived in Seattle in 1977 as the Seattle Breakers, before changing to their current name in 1985.
 They play in the Western Hockey League, one of three components of the Canadian Hockey League, traditionally a major feeder system for the NHL.
 The Thunderbirds won their first WHL Ed Chynoweth Cup on May 14, 2017, against the Regina Pats by a score of 4 games to 2.
+Also, they defeated the Winnipeg Ice 4 games to 1 in the finals to win another Ed Chynoweth Cup in 2023.

 Originally arriving in 1974, the men's soccer team Seattle Sounders played in Seattle until 1983 when the North American Soccer League collapsed due to overexpansion.
 The Seattle Sounders were brought back in 1994 and played in the USL First Division at what was then known as Qwest Field.
 Six years later the men's team was joined by a women's team of the same name (now known as the Seattle Sounder Angels) which plays in a nearby suburb, Tukwila.
 In 2008, the USL incarnation of the Sounders played its last season, and in 2009 Seattle Sounders FC began playing in MLS, America's top soccer division.
 The Sounders play league matches at the since-renamed Lumen Field, but use the Starfire Sports Complex in Tukwila for matches in the Lamar Hunt U.S. Open Cup (except when they host the final).

-OL Reign was established in 2013 and compete in the National Women's Soccer League; the team returned to Seattle in 2022 after three seasons at Cheney Stadium in Tacoma and now shares Lumen Field with the Sounders and Seahawks.
+Seattle Reign FC was established in 2013 and compete in the National Women's Soccer League; the team returned to Seattle in 2022 after three seasons at Cheney Stadium in Tacoma and now shares Lumen Field with the Sounders and Seahawks.
 It was originally named Seattle Reign FC, after a women's basketball team in the former American Basketball League, and played at Starfire and Memorial Stadium.
 Upon moving to Tacoma in 2019, they changed their name to Reign FC, and after being purchased in 2020 by the parent company of French Ligue 1 power Olympique Lyonnais, rebranded again as OL Reign.
+They were renamed back to Seattle Reign FC in 2024.

+Several minor-league soccer teams are also based in the Seattle area, including members of USL League Two.
+Two neighborhood-level teams, Ballard FC and West Seattle Junction FC, play in Seattle proper.